helenelonvik/TTT4275-Classification/README.md

 # TTT4275-Classification

-A project in the course TTT4275 - Classification.
+A project in the course TTT4275 - Classification, by [Helene Lønvik](https://github.com/helenelonvik) and [Guro Veglo](https://github.com/guroveglo).

 ## Part 1 - The Iris task